Kellyanne Conway apologized to Donald Trump after Ivanka clothing line comments

 "POTUS supports me, and millions of Americans support him & his agenda," Conway tweeted, with a link to an Associated Press news story about the President's backing in the wake of the criticism for her comments.

-Conway, in a Fox News interview, urged viewers Thursday to "go buy Ivanka's stuff."
+Conway, in a Fox News interview, urged viewers Thursday to "go buy Ivanka's stuff" after Nordstrom and other stores said recently that they were changing their relationship with the first daughter's clothing line because of poor sales.

 "Go buy Ivanka's stuff, is what I would tell you," Conway said.
 "It's a wonderful line.
 I own some of it.
 I fully -- I'm going to just, I'm going to give a free commercial here: Go buy it today, everybody.
 You can find it online."